-In our RingCentral Fax online fax review, we’ve analyzed one of the best online fax services available.
+In our RingCentral Fax (opens in new tab) review, we’ve analyzed one of the best online fax services available (opens in new tab).
 Faxes remain a key feature of the modern business world, and this program provides a simple, secure way to send and receive them from your computer or any other device.

 Finally, you can select your number when you create a new RingCentral Fax account.
-In most cases, you will be able to keep an existing number.
-Toll-free and local numbers are also supported.
-Faxes can be routed directly to your email inbox, as well as cloud storage integrations such as for Google Drive, Dropbox, and Box.
+In most cases, you can use an existing number but the platform also supports toll-free and local numbers.
+You can route faxes directly to your email inbox or external cloud storage providers such as Google Drive, Dropbox, and Box.

 Getting started with RingCentral Fax is very straightforward and shouldn’t take you more than a few minutes.
 Simply select the plan you would like to sign up for and fill in the required information to start a 15-day free trial.

 You will be asked to select a number, and there are numerous country and local area codes, vanity, and toll-free options available.
 Team members can be added to your account if necessary, and then you will be required to add some basic personal and payment information.

 RingCentral Fax: Interface and performance

 We tested the RingCentral Fax desktop app on a Windows 10 computer, and it surpasses our expectations.
 The user interface is tidy and intuitive, and it contains the required tools.